mavlink/mavlink-devguide/kr/getting_started/generate_source.md

 ![MAVLink Generator UI](../../assets/mavgen/mavlink_generator.png)

 Generator Steps:
-1. Choose the target XML file (typically in [mavlink/message_definitions](https://github.com/mavlink/mavlink/tree/master/message_definitions)).
+1. Choose the target XML file (typically in [mavlink/message_definitions/1.0](https://github.com/mavlink/mavlink/tree/master/message_definitions/1.0)).

+   > **Note** If using a custom dialect, first copy it into the above directory (if the dialect is dependent on **common.xml** it must be located in the same directory).
 1. Choose an output directory (e.g. **mavlink/include**).
 1. Select the target output programming language.
 1. Select the target MAVLink protocol version (ideally 2.0)